Oceanpro00/a_basic_travel_planner/README.md

 # Basic Travel Planner

-**Basic Travel Planner** is a modular, self-hosted travel visualization tool for mapping multi-stop trips with rich detail.
-Built entirely with Leaflet.js and vanilla JavaScript, it enables creators, travelers, and developers to design flexible, interactive itineraries with **zero backend dependencies**.
+**Basic Travel Planner** is a modular, self-hosted **trip planning and visualization system** for building interactive, multi-stop travel maps.
+Built entirely with Leaflet.js and vanilla JavaScript, it now includes both a full-featured **Planner UI** and a clean **Viewer UI**, offering a seamless way to create, preview, and share detailed itineraries — all without a database or server.

+Whether you're a creator crafting a trip journal, a traveler organizing an adventure, or a developer prototyping ideas, this planner offers complete flexibility, privacy, and portability.

 This project aims to offer an elegant alternative to bloated, ad-ridden, or paywalled travel planning tools.
 With it, you can: